reactioncommerce/reaction-component-library/docs/styling-conventions.md

 In general, flexbox and other layout styles should be baked into the component and not controlled by theme.
 A component can have props that tell it to use one of several layouts if necessary, or better yet, we can create multiple similar components.
 Theming should be reserved for borders, colors, padding, and typography.

-Height and width should come from theme if the component would still be functional with differing height and width.
+In general a component's height should always be automatic and its width should be automatic or 100%.
+These values can be set directly in the styles in the component file.
+In some cases, element _within_ the component might need a specific height or width in pixels.
+Some examples are a checkbox or radio, and icons or images.
+In these cases, height and width should come from the theme if the element would look fine with differing height and width.
 If the ratio of these two is important to the look or function of the component, then include just a single value in the theme and calculate the other value from that.
-If the ratio is 1:1, then use a single variable ending in "Size".
+If the ratio should always be 1:1, then use a single variable ending in "Size".

 If you must use `left`, `top`, `bottom`, or `right` styles, these should be in the theme if the component would still be functional with different values.
 However, use a different term such as "padding" or "margin" or "offset" in the theme variable name to better describe what the positioning is actually doing.